Frequently Asked Question

 Entities using TLS should review their implementations against industry references (such as the current version of NIST SP 800-52) for guidance on configuration options that meet the intent of strong cryptography.
 Note that, while industry guidelines such as NIST SP 800-52 may provide additional insight into specific configurations and implementations and provide the rationale for implementing particular controls, PCI DSS does not mandate the use of external standards or guidance in meeting strong cryptography.
 In addition to monitoring specific threats to cryptographic implementations, entities should monitor changes in industry best practices and standards, and where applicable, entities should apply modifications to minimum cryptographic standards used within their environments to ensure that sensitive information such as account data and authentication credentials remain secured.

-For the definition of "strong cryptography" as used in PCI DSS, refer to the PCI DSS and PA-DSS Glossary of Terms, Abbreviations, and Acronyms available in PCI SSC's Document Library, under the PCI DSS drop-down menu.
+For the PCI DSS definition of "strong cryptography," refer to the PCI DSS Glossary of Terms, Abbreviations, and Acronyms in PCI DSS v4.x Appendix G, available in PCI SSC's Document Library, under the PCI DSS drop-down menu.

 Related